Tree-NET: Enhancing 2D Medical Image Segmentation Through Efficient Low-Level Feature Training: Abstract

 \section{Abstract}

-This paper introduces Tree-NET, a novel framework for medical image segmentation that leverages bottleneck feature supervision to enhance both segmentation accuracy and computational efficiency.
-While previous studies have employed bottleneck feature supervision, their applications have largely been limited to the training phase, offering no computational benefits during training or evaluation.
-To the best of our knowledge, this study is the first to propose a framework that incorporates two additional training phases for segmentation models, utilizing bottleneck features at both input and output stages.
-This approach significantly improves computational performance by reducing input and output dimensions with a negligible addition to parameter count, without compromising accuracy.
-Tree-NET features a three-layer architecture comprising Encoder-Net and Decoder-Net, which are autoencoders designed to compress input and label data, respectively, and Bridge-Net, a segmentation framework that supervises the bottleneck features.
-By focusing on dense, compressed representations, Tree-NET enhances operational efficiency and can be seamlessly integrated into existing segmentation models without altering their internal structures or increasing model size.
-We evaluate Tree-NET on two critical segmentation tasks—skin lesion and polyp segmentation—using various backbone models, including U-NET, U-NET++, and Polyp-PVT.
-Experimental results demonstrate that Tree-NET reduces FLOPs by a factor of 4 to 13 and decreases memory usage, while achieving comparable or superior accuracy compared to the original architectures.
-These findings underscore Tree-NET's potential as a robust and efficient solution for medical image segmentation.
+{This paper introduces Tree-NET, a novel framework for medical image segmentation that leverages bottleneck supervision to enhance both segmentation accuracy and computational efficiency.
+While previous studies have applied bottleneck feature supervision to segmentation tasks, it has typically been limited to the training phase, offering no computational benefits during inference.
+To the best of our knowledge, this is the first framework to employ dual bottleneck supervision for segmentation, leveraging latent space features at both the input and output stages.
+This approach reduces input and label dimensions with minimal parameter overhead, while preserving accuracy.
+Tree-NET features a three-component architecture: Encoder-Net and Decoder-Net, which compress input and label data via autoencoding, and Bridge-Net, a segmentation model trained on these compressed representations.
+By operating entirely on dense, low-dimensional features, Tree-NET improves runtime efficiency and can be integrated into existing segmentation models without modifying their internal structures or increasing model size.
+We evaluate Tree-NET on two key segmentation tasks—skin lesion and polyp segmentation—using various backbone models, including U-NET, U-NET++, and Polyp-PVT.
+Experimental results show that Tree-NET reduces FLOPs by a factor of 4 to 13 and decreases memory usage, while maintaining segmentation accuracy comparable to baseline models.
+For example, with an untrained U-NET++ backbone, Tree-NET improves the Dice score on ISIC-2018 from 0.829 to 0.862 and the IoU from 0.736 to 0.787.
+On CVC-ClinicDB, it achieves a Dice of 0.946 and an IoU of 0.901 using a Polyp-PVT backbone, matching or surpassing baseline performance.
+These findings underscore Tree-NET’s potential as a robust and efficient solution for medical image segmentation. }

-\begin{highlights} \item Bottleneck features contain dense information about data, which is learned by autoencoders. \item These low-level features can be further supervised for segmentation purposes, as they possess the most essential information. \item Tree-NET is a state-of-the-art model framework that uses bottleneck features in both input and output ends that reduces the computational cost when applied to any segmentation model. \item This approach reduces the FLOPs of segmentation models by 4 to 13 times, depending on the architecture, while maintaining comparable accuracy. \end{highlights}